Modding the Kodak Reels 8mm Film Digitizer (Firmware Hack)

 • The new main issue is the while I moved the input frames to the very end of the memory, the H264 compression buffer is huge, and it eventually runs to the end of memory (same locations.)

-• So the next step will be to reduce the size of the compression loop buffer.
+• Next step is to reduce the size of the compression loop buffer.

 Feb 8, 2025